 - submission and approval of your capstone project article (400-500 words)

-- submission of the Application for Completion documenting your work
+- submission of the Application for Certification documenting the completion of your work

-All courses will geared toward Wisconsin native vegetation.
+All courses are geared toward Wisconsin native ecosystems.
 Depending on instructor choice, courses may be in person, virtual, or hybrid.
 Up to 1/3 of class time may be spent in the field.
 All courses will include an evaluation of learning.

 Core Courses (18 hours – required courses):